shimaore/well-groomed-feast/middleware/setup.coffee.md

 =========

 Asks for a PIN.
-Promise resolves into the PIN or rejects.
+Promise resolves into the PIN or `null`.

       ctx.get_pin = (o={}) ->
         o.file ?= 'phrase:voicemail_enter_pass:#'